 5.3 KM round-trip | moderate to difficult | 1.5-2 hours

-The Skerwink Trail is one of Newfoundland’s most famous trails – it was actually named by Travel and Leisure as one of the best walks in North America.
+The Skerwink Trail is one of the best hikes in Newfoundland – it was actually named by Travel and Leisure as one of the best walks in North America.
 And yes, it does live up to all the hype.

 This 5.3km coastal trail starts from Port Rexton and takes you along the coast through some stunning geological formations.
-It’s a great place to see icebergs in the spring, whales in the summer, and a variety of sea birds.
+It’s a great place to see icebergs in the spring, go whale watching in the summer, and go bird watching.

 sea stacks skerwink trail newfoundland

-After about 2km, the trail opens up an amazing ocean view of the Skerwink rocks, where you can often see sea birds including black-legged kittiwakes, gannets, and gulls.
+After about 2km, the trail opens up an amazing ocean view of the Skerwink rocks, where you can often spot sea birds, including black-legged kittiwakes, gannets, and gulls.

-At about 3.5km, there is a side path that will take you to a lookout of a panoramic view of the region and surrounding community.
+At about 3.5km, there is a side path that will take you to a lookout for a panoramic view of the region and surrounding community.

 The trail then goes back into the forest, opening up to Sam White’s cove.
 This is a nice place to hang out and walk along the pebble beach, and if you’re feeling brave, put your feet in the ocean.